pocomane/gowebdav/Readme.md

 credentials.

 Note that the server lets anyone to modify the content of the public folder, `testclient.html` included.
-If you want avoid it, you have to force it at OS-level, i.e. you have to make the `/opt/webdav/public` folder read-only for the user that will run `.\gowebdav`.
+If you want avoid it, you have to restrict the acces at the OS level, i.e. making the `/opt/webdav/public` folder read-only for the user that will run `.\gowebdav`.

-If you want to serve over `https` instead, you have just to provide the key and certificate file.
+If you want to serve over `https` instead, you have just to provide the key and certificate files.
 Supposing that they are in `/opt/webdav/cert.pem` and `/opt/webdav/key.pem`, you just need to add the following variables:

 ~~~
-export TLS_CERTIFICATE="/opt/webdav/cert.pem"
+export GWD_TLS_CERTIFICATE="/opt/webdav/cert.pem"
-export TLS_KEY="/opt/webdav/key.pem"
+export GWD_TLS_KEY="/opt/webdav/key.pem"
 ~~~